e-breuninger/terraform-provider-netbox/README.md

 ## Contribution

-We have a focus on virtual machine management and IPAM.
+We focus on virtual machine management and IPAM.
 If you want to contribute more resources to this provider feel free to make a PR.